 Why do they participate?

-Advantages to participation
+Political advantages to participation

 Disadvantages to participation

 Of course, no action taken by any individual or company is done in a vacuum.
-Everyone has motives and goals, and sometimes these do not necessarily align with the goals we're trying to achieve in policy development.
-For example, if Congress considers decreasing subsidy to oil companies, citing recent profits as a demonstration that the subsidy is no longer needed, lobbyists from oil companies will likely balk at that idea.
-There is also the risk of "regulatory capture," which is when an corporate (or rarely, other than corporate) interests have such an outsized influence on a regulatory agency that the agency creates regulations that favor the outside interest instead of achieving the agency mission.
+Everyone has motives and goals, and sometimes these do not align with policy development goals.
+For example, if Congress considers decreasing a subsidy to oil companies, citing recent profits as a demonstration that the subsidy is no longer needed, lobbyists from oil companies will likely lobby against it.
+There is also the risk of "regulatory capture," which is when corporate (or rarely, other than corporate) interests have such an outsized influence on a regulatory agency that the agency creates regulations that favor the outside interest instead of achieving the agency mission.
 This has more to do with the application of policy, but is a consideration for lawmakers when crafting a bill as well.
 It is such a widespread problem that Sheldon Whitehouse introduced a federal bill to prevent it in 2011.
 (It never made it out of committee, unsurprisingly.)
 There are also organizations such as the American Legislative Exchange Council (ALEC), a libertarian (and anti-renewable) non-profit that exists primarly to write legislation that they would like adopted word-for-word by legislators at all level of government, to varying degrees of success.
-All of this is why it is important for legislators to seek the advice and input of many diverse interests as they develop polices.
-Simply letting the companies and organizations with the loudest voices (which translates to the deepest pockets) have the final say in how policies are structured does not result in beneficial or effective policy — energy or otherwise.